Skip to main content

 Understanding STAB (Same Type Attack Bonus)

 STAB is a 1.5x damage multiplier when a Pokémon uses a move that matches one of its types.
-This fundamental mechanic shapes competitive strategy and team building decisions.
+This mechanic shapes competitive strategy and team-building decisions.

 Final Damage = Base Damage × Type Effectiveness × STAB × Other Modifiers

-With STAB: Fire move from Fire-type = 1.5x damage
+With STAB: Fire move from a Fire-type = 1.5x damage

-Without STAB: Fire move from Water-type = 1.0x damage
+Without STAB: Fire move from a Water-type = 1.0x damage

-• • STAB moves are 50% stronger, making type-matched attacks preferred
+• STAB moves are 50% stronger, so type-matched attacks are usually preferred.

-• • Dual-type Pokémon get STAB on two different move types
+• Dual-type Pokémon gain STAB on two different move types.

-• • Coverage moves (non-STAB) need super effective damage to compete
+• Coverage moves often need super-effective damage to outcompete a STAB option.

-• • Some Pokémon sacrifice STAB for essential coverage moves
+• Some Pokémon sacrifice STAB slots only when the coverage payoff is essential.

 Dual-Type Complexity

-Dual-type Pokémon create complex matchup scenarios where effectiveness multipliers stack, creating 4x weaknesses and resistances that define competitive viability.
+Dual-type Pokémon create matchup layers where effectiveness multipliers stack, producing 4x weaknesses and heavy resistances that define competitive viability.

 4x Weakness Example